THE BIG FOUR

 Ceres in the Signs

-Each sign describes how Ceres cares and grieves.
-Read your Ceres sign for the specific shape of your nurturing and your loss.
+Each sign describes how Ceres can frame care and grief.
+Read your Ceres sign as a prompt for the style of nurturing, receiving, and letting go.

 Fire Signs